dneuge/xprc-server-plugin-c/README.md

 scripts.
 Please refer to the [developer documentation](DEVELOPMENT.md) for details.

 An [SBOM](sbom.xml) is provided for detailed information about project dependencies.

+## Security

+Please refer to the [security policy](SECURITY.md) for details on how to report security issues and an overview of security considerations.

 ## License